Missouri Marijuana Laws

 The registration website is available on medicalmarijuana.mo.gov.
 Only applications submitted through the online registry will be accepted.
 After applying, patients can expect an electronic notification about their application’s status within 48 hours.
 Patients who are granted a medical card will not receive a physical card – instead, patients will be able to log into their online registry account to download a copy of their card and print it out.

 How to Legally Obtain Marijuana Missouri

-Once a patient has a qualifying medical marijuana card, they will be legally able to enter licensed dispensaries in the state of Missouri and to consume and possess certain amounts of medical marijuana.
+Once a patient has a qualifying medical marijuana identification card, they will be legally able to enter licensed dispensaries in the state of Missouri and consume and possess certain amounts of medical marijuana.

-However, there are still laws and regulations to be aware of even if you have a medical marijuana card.
-When purchasing, using or possessing medical marijuana, patients and caregivers must have their medical marijuana card available.
-Additionally, since the marijuana laws changed so recently, there are not yet many Missouri dispensaries open.
+However, you should still be aware of certain laws and regulations, even if you have a medical marijuana card.
+When purchasing, using, or possessing medical marijuana, patients and caregivers must have their medical marijuana card available.
+Additionally, since the laws changed so recently, there are not yet many Missouri dispensaries open.

 Under Missouri law, a dispensary cannot sell more than 4 ounces of dried, unprocessed cannabis or equivalent to a qualifying patient within 30 days.

 In most cases, it is legal for all medical marijuana patients and caregivers to possess the following:

 - Up to a 90-day supply of dried, unprocessed marijuana or equivalent if cultivating plants on their property